After leaving Madrid and putting end to a 3-year ex-pat experience, I finally spent some quality time in my home town Echternach, Luxembourg.

 The region Mullerthal – Luxembourg’s Little Switzerland around Echternach is a paradise for experienced and less experienced hikers!

 The region recently got the label “Nature Park“.
 With its 112 km of top-quality hiking trails, the Mullerthal Hiking Trail will make you discover unique rock formations like in a fairy tale.
+There are countless things to do in Mullerthal.

-From time to time, the ruins of a medieval castle become the setting for your next daydream.
 My preferred castles are the ones in Beaufort, Larochette, and Vianden (even French writer Victor Hugo felt in love with it!).
-If you want to see the beauty of Vianden Castle and medieval town of Vianden, then a round-trip train ride with the Vianden Express is a perfect idea. – Get tickets here.
+If you want to see the beauty of Vianden Castle and the medieval town of Vianden, then a round-trip train ride with the Vianden Express is a perfect idea. – Get tickets here.

 If you haven’t got the necessary hiking equipment, the information center in Heringermillen will rent you hiking boots, sticks and even backpacks to carry kids!